What Is Comment Spam?

 Google is aware of bad links.

 The user’s safety and security are high on Google’s priority list.
 Allowing bad links on your site tells Google and your readers that you don’t care about the quality of content on your site, even if it’s just blog comments.
-As a result, if your regular readers notice a lot of spam comments on your posts, it may discourage them from commenting and providing valuable feedback.
+As a result, if your regular readers notice a lot of spam comments and bad links on your posts, it may discourage them from commenting and providing valuable feedback.

 Spam comments undermine your authority and trust.